 How Does A Food Dehydrator Work?

 A food dehydrator removes moisture from food.
-It combines heat and air flow to dry out the food items you put in it.
+Food dehydrators combine heat and airflow to dry out the food items you put in them.

-A food dehydrator can cook food at a constant temperature and also provide it with sufficient air to keep it from getting hardened.
-If a higher temperature is applied, the food can get hard but stay moist inside, which will spoil it quickly.
+A food dehydrator can cook food at a constant temperature and also provide it with sufficient air to keep it from hardening.
+If a higher temperature is applied, the food can get hard but stay moist inside, which, in my experience, will spoil it quickly.